Learn About Continuous Integration and Continuous Delivery

-- Explain and compare continuous integration, deployment, and delivery.
+- Explain and compare continuous integration and continuous delivery.

 If you haven’t taken the Heroku Enterprise Basics module, we highly recommend completing it before you start this module.

 Modern development practices enable teams to build and deploy the most sophisticated, engaging apps on the market.
-These practices include continuous integration, deployment, and delivery, which allow for short release cycles, automation, and a direct connection to the source code repository.
-These practices are designed to enable teams to push incremental code updates to production quickly and safely.
-If these methods are used correctly, bugs and issues show up earlier in the app lifecycle, which results in faster, higher-quality product releases.
+These practices include continuous integration and continuous deployment.
+These methods allow for short release cycles, automation, and a direct connection to the source code repository.
+They enable teams to push incremental code updates to production quickly and safely.
+When these methods are used correctly, bugs and issues show up earlier in the app lifecycle, which results in faster, higher-quality product releases.

-Continuous delivery ensures that code can be rapidly and safely deployed to production by manually pushing every change to a production-like environment.
-Since every change is automatically delivered to a staging environment, you can deploy the application to production with a push of a button when the time is right.
+Continuous delivery ensures that you can rapidly and safely deploy code to production by manually pushing every change to a production-like environment (staging).
+Because every change is delivered to staging, you can deploy the application to production with a push of a button when the time is right.

-The additional step of pushing the code to a staging environment is what makes continuous integration different than continuous delivery.
-Having a green (successful) build with CI doesn't mean your code is production ready until you push it to a staging environment that matches the final production environment.
+The additional step of pushing code to staging is what makes continuous integration different from continuous delivery.
+Having a green (successful) build with CI doesn't mean your code is production ready.
+Your code is ready only after you’ve pushed and tested in a staging app that matches production.